Calling Scripts in DayBack from FileMaker

 Set Variable [ $resultFromDayBack ; Value ; Get ( ScriptParameter ) ]

-2. Register That Function with DayBack
+Step 2: Register the Function with DayBack

-To add this function to DayBack, create a new App Action.
-Give it any name you'd like and select the trigger as "Before Calendar Render."
-Set "Perform Default Action" to "No" and paste in the entire JavaScript function above, including the comments.
-The last line in the function registers that function with DayBack as something we can now call by name.
+To integrate this function into DayBack, create a new App Action.
+You can name it anything you'd like and set the trigger to Before Calendar Render.
+Set "Perform Default Action" to "No," then paste the entire JavaScript function from above, including the comments.
+The last line in the function registers it with DayBack so it can be called by name.

 JSONSetElement ( "{}" ;